 Another couple along with my wife and I spent a week in the Denver area not long ago, of the many things that Denver has to offer is it’s wide variety of breweries and tap houses.
 Having this clip attached to my belt with my Sony A5000 was so much better than having a camera hanging around my neck all day.
 When you have a camera hanging around you can often get the attention of others, sometimes this is good other times it better to be inconspicuous, and I didn’t have to worry about leaving it somewhere.

 This clip does not provide any weather protection, but is my favorite to way to carry my camera when hiking or traveling.

 With the addition of a Peak Design wrist strap the camera is less obtrusive on the clip and secure when holding it.
 Peak Design camera straps are interchangeable so you can add a normal neck strap back on when you need it.

 The peak design capturepro clip uses a Swiss Arca plate to my surprise and joy I found that the Peak Design clip fits my Vanguard VEO Tripod very nicely.

 After using this many times I have found that even my Canon 7D with a 70-200 zoom rides comfortably and is easy to access.
 Sometimes you want to have your camera out and available but also need the freedom of motion and two free hands to move.

-I see some reviews that you cannot get this clip on a moderately padded strap, it does take a little bit of squeezing but not too much.
-I put this on my Osprey backpack along with my Low Pro AW camera bag.
+Some reviews mention that you cannot get this clip on a moderately padded strap, it does take a little bit of squeezing but not too much.